zendeskgarden/svg-icons/.github/CONTRIBUTING.md

 ## Development Workflow

-Before you start, be sure [yarn](https://yarnpkg.com/en/) is installed on your system.
-After you clone this repo, run `yarn` to install dependencies needed for development.
+Before you start, be sure [npm](https://www.npmjs.com/package/npm) is installed on your system.
+After you clone this repo, run `npm install` to install dependencies needed for development.
 After installation, the following commands are available:

-- `yarn start` to launch the SVG icon demo server with live reload – source files will be watched for changes.
+- `npm start` to launch the SVG icon demo server with live reload – source files will be watched for changes.
-- `yarn test` to run package tests.
+- `npm test` to run package tests.
-- `yarn lint` to enforce consistent code conventions.
+- `npm run lint` to enforce consistent code conventions.
 Note this is run as a git `pre-commit` hook.
-- `yarn format` to optimize SVGs and enforce code style with opinionated formats.
+- `npm run format` to optimize SVGs and enforce code style with opinionated formats.
 Note this is run as a git `pre-commit` hook.
-- `yarn build` to rebuild the SVG spritemap symbol distribution and update SVG demo pages.
+- `npm run build` to rebuild the SVG spritemap symbol distribution and update SVG demo pages.
 The build runs as part of the initial install.

 ## Pull Request Workflow